ivominic/nestjs_api_basics/README.md

 Created three scripts for working with docker database, db:dev:rm, db:dev:up and db:dev:restart.
 Also, created scripts for applying migrations to database - "prisma:dev:deploy": "prisma migrate deploy".
 Sleep 1 means to wait 1 second before applying prisma migrations.

+## Config module

+Built in module.
+Installs: npm i @nestjs/config
+It is going to be used to read configuration string from .env file and be accessible through entire application.
+Config module can be implemented on root module (app.module.ts) or can be placed in dedicated file.
+Under the hood ConfigModule uses .env library.
+Config can be used as service, in any method decorated with @Injectable().
+We are using it in prisma.service.ts to read db connection string.
+To make it accessible from every module in app.module.ts needs to be addes property isGlobal: true;

+## Authentication

+Passport.js is going to be used for authentication.
+We need to install few packages: npm i --save @nestjs/passport passport
+Also need to install jwt specific modules, using: npm i --save @nestjs/jwt passport-jwt
+Also needs to install types for passport-jwt npm i --save-dev @types/passport-jwt
+Jwt module will be imported inside auth.module.ts without secret, for purposes regarding refresh token, and will be customized inside auth.services.ts.
+JwtModule will be accessible only from auth.module, but service will bi injected into auth.services.
+Method for generating token is going to be created in auth.services.
+Secret is going to be stored in .env file, because it shouldn be visible on git. signToken returns access_token, and next step should be to verify that passed token is valid.

 ## Installation

 ```bash